oxai/debias-gensynth/README.md

 The script will output bias measurements to the console.

 ### gensynth_measure_bias.py
-`gensynth_measure_bias.py` is a script that measures the bias metrics, Bias@K and MaxSkew@K, over stable diffusion edit images using the coco_train2017 image dataset.
+`gensynth_measure_bias.py` is a script that measures the bias metrics, Bias@K and MaxSkew@K, over the stable diffusion edit images generated from the COCO train 2017 image dataset or the original COCO train 2017 images corresponding to the unique IDs used to generate the edited images.

 #### Usage
 To use the script, run the following command: